 Try not to get into trouble in prison.
 Prison staff may record any incident you are involved in.
-Staff will look at these records if you apply for parole or Release on Temporary Licence (ROTL).
+Staff will look at these records if you apply for parole or ROTL (Release on Temporary Licence).
+They can consider any adjudications or 'nickings' (disciplinary hearings) you have had, and your level of entitlements (basic, standard or enhanced).